byronEsson/fe-nc-games-project/README.md

 Northcoders Games is a social games content rating, and discussion website.

 Northcoders Games has game reviews which are divided into categories.
 Each review has user curated ratings and can be up or down voted using the API.
-Users can also add comments about a review.
+Users can also add and rate comments about a review.

 Leave a comment to let me know you've been!